bootconfig/Calculator/README.md

-# Web
+# Calculator 📐 📏
-A simple website that displays content that is interactive
+A calculator that is especially geared for manufacturing!